Hjalmar Johansen: Legacy

 In 2005, the International Hydrographic Organization officially approved the proposal by American arctic scientist Jonathan E. Snow to name Hjalmar Johansen Seamount, a newly discovered volcanic edifice on the floor of the Arctic Ocean northwest of Svalbard.
 The location is 82 degrees, 57 minutes N, 3 degrees, 40 minutes W. The top of the undersea mountain lies at a water depth of 1075 metres.

+Johansen was portrayed by Knut Ørvig in the 1968 film Bare et liv – historien om Fridtjof Nansen, by Toralv Maurstad in the 1985 miniseries The Last Place on Earth, and by Fridtjov Såheim in the 2019 film Amundsen.